hitdshu/hitdshu.github.io/_pages/favorates.md

 # Books

-[State Estimation for Robotics](http://asrl.utias.utoronto.ca/~tdb/bib/barfoot_ser17.pdf) by barfoor.
-This book illustrates the relationship between filtering and optimization in a very elegant and deep way.
+[State Estimation for Robotics](http://asrl.utias.utoronto.ca/~tdb/bib/barfoot_ser17.pdf) by barfoot.
+This book illustrates the relationship between filtering and optimization in a very elegant way.

 [Principles of Digital Communication](https://books.google.com.hk/books/about/Principles_of_Digital_Communication.html?id=5W0aYFU02igC&redir_esc=y) by robert gallager.
 The book dives into mathmatics of communication deeply.
-And you'll find it gallager present the theory in a layered way, which inspires me the importance of principled thinking.
+And you'll find that gallager presents the theory in a layered way, which inspires me the importance of hierarchical thinking.

 [Digital Communication](http://barry.ece.gatech.edu/digital/) by john barry.
 This is arguablely my favorate book despite several over simplistic sections.
 The book is very hard and has tens of thousands of formulas.
 But it behaves exactly like a communication theorist.